morriszdweck/MLLM-5.1/README.md

 MLLM-5.1 Preview-36P (preview of the model)

-The diffusiona rchtiecture allows the model to look forward and backwards for predictions and fix errors
+The diffusiona rchtiecture allows the model to look forward and backwards for predictions and fix errors to do: review code, optimize and add tools